-The Secondary School Japanese Language Education Program aims to develop professionals with expertise and deep humanity, who can contribute to secondary school education and a lifelong learning society.
+Program in Japanese Language and Culture Education aims to develop professionals with expertise and deep humanity, who can contribute to secondary school education and a lifelong learning society.
 This is achieved through the study of the basic knowledge, skills, and attitudes required by professional secondary school Japanese Language teachers.
 Therefore, this program awards a bachelor's degree (Education) to students who, in addition to the standard number of credits set out in the curriculum, have acquired the following knowledge and abilities based on a broad range of knowledge, communication skills, and information literacy from liberal arts education: